 Discovering places like Oratorio de la Santa Cueva is one of the great things about travelling in Spain.

-Situated behind a very unassuming façade, the oratorio belonged to the mysterious Spiritual Withdrawal Congregation.
-Leading figures of Cádiz in the 18th century, they used the building to withdraw and undertake their spiritual penance.
+Situated behind a very unassuming façade, the oratorio belonged to the mysterious Spiritual Withdrawal Congregation; leading figures of Cádiz in the 18th century.

 Deliberately designed to contrast the penitential space downstairs, the upper chapel of Oratoria de la Santa Cueva is ostentatious and uplifting.